 Travel Vaccination Advice for Tonga

-Do you need vaccinations to travel to Tonga?
+Do you need vaccines to travel to Tonga?
 No, there are no vaccinations required to enter Tonga.
 However, certain vaccinations are recommended by the World Health Organisation (WHO) as with travel to anywhere in the world.
-With outbreaks of measles and meningitis in Tonga the past few years, making sure your routine vaccinations are up-to-date, as well as getting certain travel vaccinations, is a good idea as a safety precaution.
+With outbreaks of measles and meningitis in Tonga over the past few years, making sure your routine vaccinations are up-to-date, as well as getting certain travel vaccinations, is a good idea as a safety precaution.
 See your doctor at least 4-6 weeks before travel to see what vaccinations you need to suit your individual needs.

 What Vaccinations Do You Need to Enter Tonga?

 There are no vaccinations required to enter Tonga.
-For instance, you do not need to have a certificate for yellow fever vaccinations.

 Recommended Vaccinations for Tonga

-Despite the list of recommended vaccinations below, the likelihood of visitors to Tonga getting an infectious disease is very slim.
-The most likely of the viruses mentioned is dengue fever (see in the below section) for which there is no vaccine.
-Nevertheless, it’s a good idea to make sure your routine vaccinations are up-to-date, bearing in mind that adults require boosters for some vaccines.
+Either way, it’s a good idea to make sure your routine vaccinations are up-to-date, bearing in mind that adults require boosters for some vaccines.
 Getting the travel vaccinations that we list below, as recommended by the WHO, is a way to stay on the safe side.

 Visit your travel clinic or GP 4-6 weeks before your trip to get up-to-date information on which vaccines are best to have for Tonga, as well as get more travel health advice for your individual needs.
-When you get vaccines for you or your children, keep a record of them – many practices offer a travel vaccination passport.
+When you get vaccines for you or your children, keep a record of them – many practices offer a “Travel Vaccination Passport”.

-Recommended Travel Vaccinations for Tonga
+Travel Vaccinations for Tonga

 Typhoid Vaccine – Typhoid is a disease spread through food and water.
-There are frequent outbreaks of typhoid in small areas of Tonga, which are often controlled from spreading with authorities putting bans on mass-preparation of food and drink.
+There are frequent outbreaks of typhoid in small areas of Tonga, which are often controlled from spreading with authorities putting bans on mass preparation of food and drink.
 The typhoid vaccine typically lasts two years.

 Hepatitis A Vaccine – Hepatitis A spreads through food and water.
 While most people recover completely from hepatitis A, the vaccine is close to 100% protective.